-- The average number of days it took to sell a home in Colorado rose five days compared to the first quarter of 2018.
+- The average number of days it took to sell a home in the markets contained in this report dropped one day compared to the third quarter of 2019.

-- In the first quarter of 2019, it took an average of 42 days to sell a home in the region, an increase of four days compared to the final quarter of 2018.
+- It took an average of 29 days to sell a home in the region.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.